Immersed Lagrangian Floer cohomology via pearly trajectories: Lagrangian Floer cohomology via pearly trajectories

 See Figure~\ref{fig:four types of trajectories}(c) ($\bar \gamma = (p,q)$); \item $d_{\bold R\bold R}: \bold R \to \bold R$ is defined over the generators by

 See Figure~\ref{fig:four types of trajectories}(d) ($\bar\gamma' = (r,s)$ and $\bar \gamma = (p,q)$). \end{itemize}

 \begin{rmk} In general, $d$ is supposed to count all the pearly trajectories, and in our case, the exactness of $\iota$ rules out trajectories that contain smooth discs.
 One might want to include in the definition of $d_{\bold R \bold R}$ a pearly trajectory that consists of an element in $ \mathcal M_J(\bar\gamma', \emptyset)$ and an element in $\mathcal M_J(\emptyset,\bar\gamma)$ connected by a Morse gradient trajectory over a finite time interval pictured in Figure~\ref{fig:four types of trajectories}(e) ($\bar\gamma' = (r,s)$ and $\bar \gamma = (p,q)$).
-Under strong positivity condition, suppose there exists such a pearly trajectory as above, then $\ind \bar\gamma' - \ind \bar \gamma \geq 2$.
+Under the strong positivity condition, any such pearly trajectory has $\ind \bar\gamma' - \ind \bar \gamma \geq 2$ and hence does not contribute to the differential.
 This follows from a similar argument as the proof of Claim~\ref{RxR}. \end{rmk}

 \begin{lemma} There is a Baire set $\mathcal Z^{\op{reg}}$ of tuples of compatible almost complex structures and Riemannian metrics such that for any $(J, g)\in \mathcal Z^{\op{reg}}$, $d$ is well-defined. \end{lemma} \begin{proof} By Proposition~\ref{prop: transversality of pearls} and Proposition~\ref{prop: transversality of pearly trajectories} the moduli spaces involved in the definition of $d$ are all $0$-dimensional manifolds.
 Now we only need to show that they are compact.